WHERE: The St James Walkway, Lewis Pass

 With the rain now pouring down we gobbled up our Porridge Supreme and decided to just ‘Head down and nail it’ for the next four hours en route to Christopher Hut.
 Streams were flooded but still passable and, stopping only for a brief rainy snack, Olivia took the lead and kept us at a good pace the entire way.
 What a wee trooper, in no time we were warming ourselves up in the hut.

 As we were tucking into our lunch Olivia called for me to grab my camera.
 We ran outside just in time to see approximately thirty of the famous wild St James horses charging through the valley just metres from the hut.
 It was a thought that we might have had at least a glimpse of maybe one horse, even just off in the distance so this was a real treat, especially for Olivia.
 It was a real thrill watching her taking it all in and watching these wild beauties doing what they do.
 What a sight!
-I’m sure she drifted off to sleep that evening dreaming of her wild horse encounter.
+I’m sure she drifted off to sleep that evening dreaming of her wild horse encounter, an amazing experience to add into our St James Walkway review.

 We knew we had a bit more time to spare this day so we set off for Anne Hut a bit later than usual.
 Jacinda led us as we weaved through the 100 year old matagouri.
 Cloudy skies threatened rain but we remained reasonably dry as we made our way through the flats, that is, until we hit the bog which couldn’t be avoided!